thowitz/youtube-transcript-searcher/README.md

 - Each transcript of each video is checked for the search term and any occurrences are stored
 - At the end, the id of each video containing any occurrences is printed along with the text and start position of every occurrence

+## Languages

+Currently, only english is supported, if there's enough interest, I might add translation/support for other languages

 ## Acknowledgements

 **Youtube libraries**